lgbaixauli/mastoquote/README.md

 @bot_username keyword

-and then reply with a quote.
+and then reply with a quote of HAL 9000 or Terry Pratchett.

-There are some config options in the config.yaml file
+You can configure diferent options in the config.yaml file (for exemple, the keywords).
+You can change the quotes in the quote.py file.

 ### Dependencies